-This brief, one of six in the Research Report on the Impacts of Local and Regional Foods in the Adirondack-North Country Region, presents results from a study of local/regional foods operations in northern New York and is focused specifically on how the farmers and other food business owners/operators interviewed educate themselves about farming and marketing.^{1,2} There are many New York farmers who are interested in direct marketing and local/regional foods.
+This brief, one of six in the Research Report on the Impacts of Local and Regional Foods in the AdirondackNorth Country Region, presents results from a study of local/regional foods operations in Northern New York and is focused specifically on which organizations and individuals, if any, these enterprises collaborate with and how, if at all, collaborations impact the enterprises.^{1,2} There are many New York farmers who are interested in direct marketing and local/regional foods.
 Furthermore, there are many consumers who are interested in knowing where and how their food is produced.
-The overall goal of this research is to better understand and document the impacts this type of production and marketing has on individual farms and food businesses, and the roles these businesses and markets play in Adirondack-North Country community and economic development.
+The overall goal of this research is to better understand and document the impacts this type of production and marketing has on individual farms and food businesses, and the roles these businesses and markets play in Northern New York community and economic development.
 Community leaders are also exploring ways to support these local/regional food businesses, wanting to capitalize on ways they can benefit communities.
 With the goal of helping this region better support farm and food businesses utilizing local and regional markets and enhance the positive ways these businesses contribute to the region, the results of this analysis are intended as a resource for other farmers, food business owners/operators, consumers, policymakers and community & economic developers working to enhance and sustain agriculture in Northern New York.